 Since our inception, we have incurred significant operating losses.
 We expect to incur significant expenses and operating losses for the foreseeable future as we commence the clinical development of our programs and continue our platform development and early-stage research activities.
 We have not yet commercialized any products and we do not expect to generate revenue from sales of products for several years, if at all.
-To date, we have funded our operations primarily with proceeds from our IPO and the sale of our convertible preferred stock.
-Through September 30, 2022, we had received gross proceeds of \$315.8 million from sales of our preferred stock.
-As of September 30, 2022, we had cash and cash equivalents and short-term investments of \$146.7 million, excluding our restricted cash, or \$160.2 million, including restricted cash.
+To date, we have funded our operations primarily with proceeds from sales of preferred stock and from our initial public offering.
+As of March 31, 2023, we had cash, cash equivalents, and investments of \$249.5 million, excluding our restricted cash, or \$263.0 million, including restricted cash.